build-on-aws/content/posts/amazon-bedrock-developing-java-applications/index.md

 	</dependencies>
 ```

 💡 Note that the usage of the dependency `json` is not mandatory.
-It was added to help with the examples of the following sections, but you are free to use another JSON parser library of your preference.
+It was added to help with the examples of the following sections—but you are free to use another JSON parser library of your preference.
 With that done, let's start developing our first example.

 ## Text Generation with Cohere Command